nabil-hassan/github-actions-sandbox-v2/README.md

 Event triggers specify the conditions under which a workflow is started and optionally which branches it should be run against.

-By default event triggers run for any branch which matches the trigger conditions.
+By default event triggers run for any branch which match the trigger conditions.

-Workflows can also be started manually using
+Workflows can also be started manually using `workflow dispatch` or run on a CRON schedule.